PTegmark/Scratch-GANPaint/README.md

   * pwd (print working directory)
   * "." (a single period) refers to the working directory.
 So "cd folder-name" does the same thing as "cd ./folder-name".
   * ".." (two periods) refers to the parent directory.
 So if your working directory is "/Users/username/folder1/folder2", entering the command "cd .." into the terminal would change your working directory to "/Users/username/folder1".

-TODO:

-add links to contents that link to each section